-The South Downs Way is a popular thru-hike - i.e. traversing the entire distance in one trip rather than walking it section by section with breaks between - thanks to terrain, location and availability of B&Bs and inns along its path.
+The South Downs Way is a popular thru-hike – i.e. traversing the entire distance in one trip rather than walking it section by section with breaks between – thanks to the forgiving terrain, accessible location and availability of B&Bs and inns along its path.
 Although the route skirts past major cities such as Southampton and Brighton, for the majority of its course the path marches through exquisite countryside, giving hikers a true sense of escaping urban life and connecting with the natural world.
 It passes by five National Nature Reserves, so the chance of spotting wildlife is particularly high.
 Amidst the hustle and bustle of the South East, the South Downs Way is a true gem.

 Accommodation Once the home of Royal Navy trainees, Weatherdown Lodge has been refurbished to provide weary hikers with a comfy bed for the night.
 It’s located in the Sustainability Centre, an independent learning and study centre that has been awarded for its efforts to educate people on sustainability and environmentalism.